thofisch/doc-api/docs/representations.md

 > Although the size of the collection is useful for building user interfaces, avoid computing the exact size of the collection.
 It may be expensive to compute, volatile, or even confidential.
 Providing a hint is usually good enough.

 <!-- TODO -->

+    ## PAGINATION

+    limit — to restrict the number of entries.
+See Pagination section below.
+Hint: You can use size as an alternate query string. offset — numeric offset page start.
+See Pagination section below.
+Hint: In combination with limit, you can use page as an alternative to offset. cursor — key-based page start.
+See Pagination section below.

     ## Pagination and partial response